 “Oh,” Richard looked to her, “I was just commenting on that the HFS Valiant is a battlecruiser.”

-Battlecruisers were capital ships but they weren’t a ship of the line.
-Battlecruisers were smaller and faster than battleships yet bigger than heavy cruisers.
-They traded the armor and weapons that bigger ships had in order to achieve that maneuverability.
+Battlecruisers were capital ships, but they weren’t a ship of the line.
+They were smaller and faster than battleships yet bigger than heavy cruisers.
+They traded the armor and weapons that bigger ships had to achieve that maneuverability.
 They carried smaller and fewer guns and missiles than a battleship and their decreased armor made them unable to stand toe-to-toe with bigger ships.
-They were, however, big enough to tackle anything up to another battlecruiser and fast enough to get away from anything that could kill them; thus making them perfect for picket duty, escort duty, or anti-piracy operations.
+They were, however, big enough to tackle anything up to another battlecruiser and fast enough to get away from anything that could kill them; thus, making them perfect for picket duty, escort duty, or anti-piracy operations.

-Richard couldn’t wait until he was able to see first-hand what a 1.4 meter graser could do.
-He also heard that the new Ulysses Class Battlecruisers, like the Valiant was one, carried 1.05 meter positron cannons and more missile launchers and better ECM than any class of ship before it.
+Richard couldn’t wait until he was able to see first-hand what a graser could do.
+He also heard that the new Ulysses Class Battlecruisers, which the Valiant was one, carried a positron cannon and more missile launchers and better ECM than any class of ship before it.
 Being that he was one of the ship’s tactical officers he’d be getting firsthand knowledge of just how deadly those weapons were.
-He couldn’t help that he was excited about seeing what that ship would bring to a firefight.
+He couldn’t help to be excited about seeing what that ship would bring to a firefight.